http-UmerAhsan/WeatherMonitoringSystem/README.md

-# WeatherMonitoringSystem
- This is my first project in java and also my project for my first coding competition 'The Wise Sapiens Code Conquest'

 # Weather Monitoring System
 ## Introduction
 The Weather Monitoring System is a Java-based application that allows users to fetch and display current weather information for any city and country.
 This application uses the OpenWeatherMap API to get real-time weather data, making it a reliable tool for checking weather conditions.